 Entrance Fee: ₱50 per person

-We went back to Kandugyap House at 11am.
-We still had a bit of time to frolic at the resort’s private beach and swimming pool.
-We checked out at exactly 12nn to catch the 1pm ferry ride back to Cebu.
+We went back to Kandugyap House at 11am and still had a bit of time to frolic at the resort’s private beach and swimming pool.
+Then, we checked out at exactly 12nn to catch the 1pm ferry ride back to Cebu.

 Top Bantayan Island tourist spots